|ALL OCEAN YACHTS Tri - Deck Explorer Yacht Specifications|

 Starting on the Lower deck forward;

-The crew’s quarters are forward with Captain's cabin to the port side with double bunk with drawers under it, full height hanging locker with drawers below, side table with drawers, storage shelves and TV.
+The crew’s quarters are forward with Captain's cabin to the port side with double bunk with drawers under it, there is a full height hanging locker with drawers below, side table with drawers, storage shelves and TV.
 Forward of this is an ensuite head with shower, toilet and sink.
 There is an option for a second bunk in this cabin.

-To starboard is a crew cabin with upper and lower bunks, two hanging lockers and a chest of drawers.
-There are also drawers under the lower bunk.
+To starboard is a crew cabin with upper and lower bunks, two hanging lockers and a chest of drawers, there are also drawers under the lower bunk.
 Forward is a head that is identical to the one in the captain’s cabin.
 There are escape hatches located in both heads and TVs located in both cabins.

 Going aft through the watertight door is a corridor and stairs up to the galley, to port is the door to the crew lounge which leads to the separate laundry room.

-The crew lounge has a large settee with a table that folds down to form a large bunk.
+The crew lounge has a large settee with a table that fold down to form a large bunk.
 The idea behind this feature is on those occasions when you either need extra crew or when you have a fishing guide or diving guide onboard you can accommodate them in the crew’s area.
 They can utilize the crew head during the day and the main deck head at night.
 The settee has storage under it.

 The lounge has an under counter refrigerator, sink, microwave oven, and TV/Monitor.